Mohammad-Alhaj/reading-notes/read-4/databaseModling.md

 ## *NOSQL*

-- Nosql called non-relational database or distributed database.
+- Nosql is called a non-relational database or distributed database.

-- Nosql database are document based, key-value pairs, graph databases or wide-column stores.
+- Nosql databases are document-based, key-value pairs, graph databases, or wide-column stores.

-- NOSql forcued queri on cllection of documents .
+- NOSql focused query on a collection of documents.

 - not good for fit complex query